Enabling Governance, Resilience, Assurance, and Accountability in the Federal Enterprise – Introducing the DVMS

 Perhaps the most transformative aspect of DVMS is its ability to change how governance leaders think about control.
 Traditional Governance, Risk, and Compliance (GRC) models focus on avoiding failure; the DVMS-enabled Governance, Resilience, Assurance, and Accountability (GRAA) model focuses on demonstrating capability.

-As The Assurance Mandate explains, compliance “measures maturity,” while assurance “measures capability.”
-DVMS supports this shift by replacing static compliance artifacts with dynamic assurance evidence.
-This not only meets the analytical rigor required by Circular A-4 and the accountability principles in A-11 but also enables leaders to foster cultures of governance grounded in confidence, where data and evidence build trust both internally and externally.
+The Assurance Mandate clarifies that compliance measures maturity, while assurance measures capability.
+The Dynamic Verification Management System (DVMS) facilitates this transition by substituting static compliance documents with dynamic assurance evidence.
+This approach not only satisfies the analytical standards set by Circular A-4 and the accountability principles outlined in A-11 and A-123, but it also empowers leaders to cultivate governance cultures based on confidence, where data and evidence foster trust both internally and externally.

 The Future of Federal Governance is Assured

-Through DVMS, federal leaders can meet the expectations of OMB Circulars A-11, A-129, and A-4, not just by following their words but by embodying their purpose: to create a government that governs with evidence, adapts with resilience, assures with confidence, and leads with accountability.
+Through DVMS, federal leaders can meet the expectations of OMB Circulars A-11, A123, and A-4 — not just by following their words but by embodying their purpose: to create a government that governs with evidence, adapts with resilience, assures with confidence, and leads with accountability.
 In this era of digital disruption, this is not merely about compliance — it is about leadership through assurance.

 About the Author